-“Visitation Days at Waynesburg University are designed to provide prospective students and their families an informative and engaging day,” said Jacqueline Palko, director of admissions.
+“Visitation days at Waynesburg University are designed to provide prospective students and their families an informative and engaging day,” said Jacqueline Palko, director of admissions.
 “Not only will students and their families learn about our mission and excellent academic programs and outcomes, but they will also interact with current students and faculty members.”

-For more information or to register for a fall visitation day, call 1-800-225-7393.
+For more information or to register, call 1-800-225-7393.

 # # #

-Ashley Wise, Assistant Director of University Relations
+Ashley Wise, Associate Director of University Relations